goastian/midori-desktop/devtools/docs/user/page_inspector/ui_tour/index.rst

 Compatibility view
 ******************

-Starting with Firefox Developer Edition version 77, the Compatibility view shows CSS compatibility issues, if any, for properties applied to the selected element, and for the current page as a whole.
+Starting with Midori Browser Devs version 77, the Compatibility view shows CSS compatibility issues, if any, for properties applied to the selected element, and for the current page as a whole.
 It shows icons for the browsers that *do* support the properties, and notes properties that are experimental or deprecated.

 .. image:: compat_view.png
   :alt: Screenshot of the Compatibility view